Table of Contents

 Exams are graded collectively by the CS111 instructors, and we do our best to be both consistent and fair.
 If you think we made a mistake grading your exam, submit a regrade request in Gradescope.

 You should not communicate with any other person about the contents of any CS111 exam before, during, or after taking it except CS111 instructors (again, your classmates may have extenuating circumstances that warrant taking the exam later than usual).
-Any violation of this policy will be brought before the Honor Code Council.
+You are also prohibited from communicating about exams (or quizzes) with any student who has previously taken CS111 or any student who takes CS111 in a future semester.
+Any violation of the highlighted exam policies will be reported to the Honor Code Council.

 In-Class Midterm Exams